How to check tyre tread

 What's the legal minimum depth of tread for tyres?

-If you're wondering what the minimum tyre tread is, the legal minimum varies by each type of vehicle.
+The legal minimum varies by each type of vehicle.

 Type of vehicle Minimum tread depth